rajveer92192/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

 /// <param name="credential">
 /// The IoT Hub credentials, to be used for authenticating against an IoT Hub instance via SAS tokens.
 /// </param>
-public IoTHubServiceClient(Uri endpoint, IotHubSasCredential credential) {}

-/// <summary>
-/// Initializes a new instance of the <see cref="IoTHubServiceClient"/> class.
-/// </summary>
-/// <param name="endpoint">
-/// The IoT Hub service instance endpoint to connect to.
-/// </param>
-/// <param name="credential">
-/// The IoT Hub credentials, to be used for authenticating against an IoT Hub instance via SAS tokens.
-/// </param>
 /// <param name="options">
 /// Options that allow configuration of requests sent to the IoT Hub service.
 /// </param>
-public IoTHubServiceClient(Uri endpoint, IotHubSasCredential credential, IoTHubServiceClientOptions options) {}
+public IoTHubServiceClient(Uri endpoint, IotHubSasCredential credential, IoTHubServiceClientOptions options = default) {}

 // TODO: Will be added once service implement's OAuth support